fabiod89/Create_AD_Accounts_GUI/README.md

 ![alt text](https://github.com/fabiod89/Create_AD_Accounts_GUI/blob/main/Capture.PNG)

+# To run the script: Right-click on the file and click on "Run with PowerShell" (Active Directory is required)

 # Step 1.
 Select the CSV file by clicking on "Load CSV" (Ensure you have the proper headers "FirstName"   "LastName"    "Title" )